-To be excelling in soccer skills requires a player to invest a lot of hours of practice and mental preparation to master it, so it makes perfect sense if your kid focuses 100% only on soccer training.
+To excel in soccer skills requires a player to invest a lot of hours of practice and mental preparation to master it, so it makes perfect sense if your kid focuses 100% only on soccer training.

 Athletes who focus on a specific sport will develop determination, high motivation, self-confidence, mental, and physical toughness.

-When it is off-season your kid can enjoy a well-earned rest and do other things like hobby, music, or spending time with families and friends.
+When it is off-season your kid can enjoy a well-earned rest and do other things like hobbies, music, or spending time with families and friends.

-Playing one sport also benefits the parents financially because they will buy sports equipment for one sport only, not to mention club fees, and gas for transport.
+Playing one sport also benefits the parents financially because they only buy sports equipment for one sport only, not to mention club fees, and gas for transport.

 Without a doubt, sports specialization can have a negative impact on a kid’s well-being as I will point out below.

-Repetition of movement from playing the same sport all year will cause stress to the muscles, bones, joints, and mental and physical burnout to your kid.
+The repetition of movement from playing the same sport all year can cause stress to the muscles, bones, and joints.

-Injuries can happen because your kid is doing the same exercises and body movement for a prolonged period of time.
-And without proper recovery management, a player may return to the sport only to receives the same injury again.
+Injuries can happen because your kid is doing the same exercises and body movements for a prolonged period of time.
+And without proper recovery management, a player may return to the sport only to receive the same injury again.

 The following are symptoms of burnout: fatigue, poor performance, no motivation, failure to follow instructions, and even losing interest in the sport.

-Due to playing the same sport all year round, kids also have a limited circle of friends that can have a negative social impact and stress on their lives.
+Due to playing the same sport all year round, kids also have a limited circle of friends which can have a negative social impact and stress on their lives.